 Operators leverage the extensibility and modularity of Kubernetes to help automate administrative and operational tasks involved in creating, configuring and managing Kubernetes applications.

-Operators build on the concepts of custom Kubernetes controllers and custom resources combining the two to allow DevOps to incorporate operational knowledge into how applications are managed on Kubernetes.
-They act on custom resource definitions to ensure the actual state of the cluster matches that defined in the CRDs.
+Operators build on the concepts of custom Kubernetes controllers (CRDs) and custom resources and allow DevOps to incorporate operational knowledge into how applications are managed on Kubernetes.
+They act on CRDs to ensure the actual state of the cluster matches that defined in the CRDs.